 shrunken coin weighs exactly the

-same as a normal size coin.
+same as it did before shrinking.
 As the coin's diameter shrinks, it becomes

-correspondingly thicker such that its volume and density remain
+correspondingly thicker, but its volume and density remain

 centers made from different alloys) often show different degrees of

-upon electrical conductivity and hardness of the respective alloys.
+upon the individual electrical conductivity and hardness of the respective alloys.
 In

 some cases, the